Welcome

 The project is funded by the Swiss National Science Foundation and is hosted at the Institute of Philosophy of the University of Bern and the Oeschger Centre for Climate Change Research.

-The course Science and Politics of the Anthropocene: Epistemological and Critical Perspectives is starting this week.
+The course Science and Politics of the Anthropocene: Epistemological and Critical Perspectives is ongoing.

 News